mariaffnandez/IMDBproject/README.md

 # IMDBproject

 ## Empathy Academy: Learning project

-Creating an IMDB-like search engine using Elasticsearch
+We´ve created an IMDb-like search engine based on different filters using the IMDb's data sets.

 ### Tech stack
 - Java
 - Maven